 Virtual Application Delivery for Secure Digital Workspaces

-So he developed Cameyo’s Virtual Application Delivery platform as a cloud-native solution designed from the ground up to enable the simple, secure delivery of applications to any device, from the browser.
+So he developed Cameyo’s Virtual Application Delivery (VAD) platform as a cloud-native solution designed from the ground up to enable the simple, ultra-secure, cost-effective, and flexible delivery of applications to any device, from the browser.
 Eyal utilized his two decades of experience in the security industry to develop the first approach to Digital Workspaces designed with a Zero Trust security model at the core.

-In 2017, Cameyo was ready for full commercial launch.
+In 2018, Cameyo was ready for full commercial launch.
 Andrew Miller, previously the CMO that helped establish PrinterLogic’s market leadership and grow its revenue by 10x in 3 years, joined Cameyo as CEO and co-founder to develop the go-to-market strategy and launch Cameyo.
-Early the next year, Robb Henshaw, previously a Cisco marketing exec who joined the company when Cisco acquired his previous company, Jasper, for $1.4B in 2016, joined Cameyo as CMO and rounded out the founding team.
+Then Robb Henshaw, previously a Cisco marketing exec who joined the company when Cisco acquired his previous company, Jasper, for $1.4B in 2016, joined Cameyo as CMO and rounded out the founding team.

 Early on, Google realized the opportunity for Cameyo’s Virtual Application Delivery platform to help increase enterprise adoption of Chromebooks by enabling everyone to access their Windows apps on Chrome Enterprise, so they became a Cameyo partner.
 Cameyo’s partner ecosystem has grown to include Google Cloud, Microsoft Azure, Neverware (now part of Chrome Enterprise), IGEL, and many more.